Query Attack via Opposite-Direction Feature:Towards Robust Image Retrieval: Experiment

+We evaluate the attack performance on five image retrieval datasets, \ie Food-256, CUB-200-2011, Market-1501, Oxford5k, Paris6k, and one image recognition dataset, \ie Cifar-10.

+\textbf{Food-256 }is a large-scale food retrieval dataset~\cite{kawano14c}.
+The author collects images of 256-kind cuisines.
+Most of the cuisine categories in this dataset are popular foods in Japan and other countries.
+There are 31,395 images of 256 cuisines.
+Following the train / test split in~\cite{liu2019few}, we use 27,849 images of 224 cuisines as the source set and the rest 3,546 images of another 32 cuisines as the target set.
+In the target set, we select 512 images as query and the rest 3,034 are used as the database images.
+There is no overlapping class (food category) between the source and target sets.

+\textbf{CUB-200-2011} consists of $11,788$ images of $200$ bird species~\cite{WahCUB_200_2011}.
+Following~\cite{Song2016Deep}, we use the CUB-200-2011 dataset for fine-grained image retrieval.
+The first 100 classes (5,864 images) are used as source set and we evaluate the model on the rest 100 classes (5,924 images).

-\textbf{Market-1501} is a large-scale pedestrian retrieval dataset \cite{zheng2015scalable}.
-This type of retrieval task is also known as person re-identification (re-ID), which aims at spotting a person of interest in other cameras.
-The author collects images under the six different cameras in a university campus.
-There are 32,668 detected images of 1,501 identities in total.
+\textbf{Market-1501} is a large-scale public pedestrian retrieval dataset~\cite{zheng2015scalable}.
+This type of retrieval task is also known as person re-identification (re-ID), which aims at spotting a person of interest across the camera network.
+For instance, the technique can help quickly find the lost child in a large park, campus, or airport.
+The author collects images under six different cameras at a university campus.
+There are 32,668 detected images of 1,501 identities.
 Following the standard train / test split, we use 12,936 images of 751 identities as the source set and the rest 19,732 images of another 750 identities as the target set.
-There is no overlapping class (identity) between the source and target sets.
+There is no overlap class (identity) between the source and target sets.

-\textbf{CUB-200-2011} consists of $11,788$ images of $200$ bird species, which focuses on fine-grained recognition \cite{WahCUB_200_2011}.
-Following \cite{Song2016Deep}, we use the CUB-200-2011 dataset for fine-grained image retrieval.
-The first 100 classes (5,864 images) are used as source set and we evaluate the model on the rest 100 classes (5,924 images).
+\textbf{Oxford5k \& Paris6k} are two widely-used landmark retrieval datasets.
+Oxford5k contains 5,062 images of 11 particular Oxford buildings~\cite{philbin2007object}, and Paris6k contains 6,412 images of 12 particular Paris landmarks~\cite{philbin2008lost}, respectively.
+Both datasets are only used as the target set for evaluation.
+Following the practice in~\cite{radenovic2018fine}, we deploy the non-overlapping building images collected on Flickr as source set to train the model.
+The source set contains 133k images.

-\textbf{Cifar-10} is a widely-used image recognition dataset, containing 60,000 images with the size $32\times32$ of $10$ classes \cite{Krizhevsky2009Learning}.
+\textbf{Cifar-10} is a widely-used image recognition dataset, containing 60,000 images of $10$ classes~\cite{Krizhevsky2009Learning}.
 There are 50,000 training images and 10,000 test images.
-We conduct the closed set recognition evaluation on this dataset.
+We conduct the image recognition evaluation on this dataset.